 Why?
 Because truth forces a decision.

-Paul echoes this unavoidable divide:
+Paul echoes on this topic of unavoidable divide:

 “What fellowship has light with darkness? … What agreement has the temple of God with idols?”